Are you interested in enrolling in a course to improve your capabilities as a product manager?

 Level: Intermediate to professional

-When you’re done, you will have to complete your Scrum Alliance membership profile and accept the CSPO License Agreement.
+After finishing the course, you will have to complete your Scrum Alliance membership profile and accept the CSPO License Agreement.

 10. Product Management Program by Berkeley Executive Education